Richardaeld/google_translate_game/README.md

 # Clone and Deployment Information
 ## Deploy Clone from GitHub
 1. Go to the location of the repository in GitHub, [https://github.com/Richardaeld/google_translate_game](https://github.com/Richardaeld/google_translate_game).
-1. Click the code button to get the drop down menu (underlined in red).
+1. Click the "Code" button to get the drop down menu (underlined in red).
 ![Where the code button is](assets/readme/deployment/clone_code_button.jpg "where the code button is")
 1. Copy the https address provided (underlined in red).
 ![Where the https address is](assets/readme/deployment/clone_code_button_expanded.jpg "Where the https address is")